 |11.||How do I object to the settlement?|

-If you are a Settlement Class Member and do not opt out of the Settlement Class, you may object to any aspect of the settlement.
+If you are an additional Settlement Class Member who was sent direct notice on or after October 4, 2018 and you and do not opt out of the Settlement Class, you may object to any aspect of the settlement.
 This includes commenting on the applications for Class Representative Service Awards or the award of attorneys’ fees, costs, and expenses.

-Your completed Objection must be submitted no later than September 4, 2018 online or via postal mail to the following address:
+Your completed Objection must be submitted no later than December 17, 2018 on this website or via postal mail to the following address:

 Free Range Content v.
 Google c/o GCG P.O.
 Box 10537 Dublin,OH 43017-4537